“Fashions fade, style is eternal” – Yves Saint Laurent

 They may look similar but a handkerchief is for blow, a pocket square is for show.
 The pocket square is usually of silk and a handkerchief of cotton or fine linen.

-Too many styles to mention and who’d take advice from a hot country?
-Anyway, if you want a Barbour – at last available in Johannesburg and Cape Town – or a Drizabone (terrible name, great product from Aus) or a Loden if you want to look Hanseatic – yes, we know Austria and Germany are different countries … buy it if you think its stylish.
+Too many styles and types to mention and who’d take advice from a hot country?
+Anyway, if you want a Barbour or a Drizabone (terrible name, great Aussie product) or a Loden – in Germany its OK in the south, it comes from nearby Austria, but not OK in the north … buy it if you think its stylish.
 Who cares, buy because it keeps you warm ‘n dry.

 On a 4 button coat, dunno really.
 Suppose the bottom button should be undone to show you at least know something.